 - CSV (.csv): In computing, a comma-separated values (CSV) file stores tabular data (numbers and text) in plain text.
 Each line of the file is a data record.
 Each record consists of one or more fields, separated by commas.
 The use of the comma as a field separator is the source of the name for this file format.

 - INI (.ini): INI files are simple text files with a basic structure composed of sections, properties, and values.

 - JSON (.json): A completely language independent data-interchange format, used primarily to transmit data between a server and a web application, as an alternative to XML.

 - Gettext (.po, .pot): PO files consist of a list of entries that describe the relationship between original terms or strings and their translations in one language, as part of a project.
 POEditor works perfectly with any PO files produced by a valid i18n configuration.

-- Microsoft Resources (.resw, .resx): Resx & resw files are resource file formats which consist of XML entries in which you can find objects and strings of XML tags.
+- .NET Resources (.resw, .resx): RESX & RESW files are resource file formats which consist of XML entries in which you can find objects and strings of XML tags.
 These files can be read, modified and parsed in normal text editors.

 - Apple Strings (.strings): Apple Strings are used in the process of localization for Mac OS X and iPhone apps.